View products that support dmairfield.org

 I got a chuckle out of his comment that the book is, "...somewhat limited ... as a research tool because of the need to manually cross-reference the data from page to page...."

-In fact, the three chapters of alphabetically and numerically ranked tables I put in the book make the Register INFINITELY more easy to use and find things than NOT having the tables.
+In fact, the three chapters of alphabetically and numerically ranked tables I put in the book make the Register INFINITELY MORE EASY to use than NOT having the tables.

-Be that as it may, reviewer Butler is right on when he recommends to use the book, "...in conjunction with..." this website.
-Doing so you'll discover about 500 pilot biographies and aircraft technical descriptions, as well as descriptions of some of the places the pilots and aircraft called home.
-This number is increasing monthly, with the goal of eventually having all 3,689 landings researched and documented online.
+Be that as it may, reviewer Butler is right on when he recommends to use the book, "...in conjunction with..." this Web site.
+Doing so you'll discover about 600 pilot biographies and aircraft technical descriptions, as well as descriptions of some of the places the pilots and aircraft called home.
+This number is increasing monthly, with the goal of eventually having all 3,704 landings researched and documented online.

 Please order a copy of the Register yourself and try it out.
-Consider also, please, the other books listed immediately below.
+Consider also, please, all the other books by your Webmaster listed in the left sidebar.
 All profits from sales of these books go toward supporting the research and hosting of this website.
+Profits from book sales all go to support www.dmairfield.org.

 ---o0o---

 APRIL 2007 Skyways magazine, "The Journal of the Airplane 1920-1940", No. 82, included this brief mention of the Register of the Davis-Monthan Airfield.
-Brief, and they also got the web reference wrong.
-It should be www.oldairfield.com.
+Profits from book sales all go to support www.dmairfield.org.

 ---o0o---